NEW - VISION ZERO SURVEY

-Speed humps are a common request when someone has speeding concerns in their neighborhood.
-While speed humps may help reduce speeds on a roadway, some potential drawbacks include:
+Speed bumps are a common request when someone has speeding concerns in their neighborhood.
+While speed bumps may help reduce speeds on a roadway, some potential drawbacks include:

 - Noise levels increase at the hump due to deceleration/acceleration and the noise of a vehicle going over the humps